-The Peer Mentoring Team will match you in Mentoring Connections based primarily on your school (the broader discipline that you're studying), your availability to meet, and your preferred mode of meeting (online or face-to-face).
-Please note that you're not locked into this mode of meeting at all, you're just indicating your preference - even if all members of your Mentoring Connection select face-to-face as their preference, none of you are obligated to meet in person every meeting or even at all.
+The Peer Mentoring Team will match you in Mentoring Connections based primarily on your school (the broader discipline that you're studying), your availability to meet, and your preferred mode of meeting (online or in person).
+Please note that you're not locked into this mode of meeting at all, you're just indicating your preference - even if all members of your Mentoring Connection select 'in person' as their preference, none of you are obligated to meet in person every meeting or even at all.